 Even setting aside the chance that a gender reveal could accidentally lead to massive devastation and destruction, the trend has been the subject of debate in recent years.

 Karvunidis alluded to the issue herself in a 2019 post, writing, "Who cares what gender the baby is?
 I did at the time because we didn't live in 2019 and didn't know what we know now—that assigning focus on gender at birth leaves out so much of their potential and talents that have nothing to do with what's between their legs."

 Not every family will agree with that sentiment, of course, and it's totally possible to be excited to find out your baby's sex without boxing them into a stereotype forever.
 But cutting into a cake with specially colored filling is one thing, while gunshots and explosions are quite another.
-Hopefully, we can all agree that a little common sense goes a long way and leave catastrophic sex reveals in 2020.
+Hopefully, we can all agree that a little common sense goes a long way and leave catastrophic sex reveals behind.

 - Gender Reveal Sparked an $8 Million Wildfire - Motherly ›